 Certificate of Herbal Medicine = $2,400

-Students are required to purchase a small number of specific books when studying our certificate course, these are widely available both new and 2nd hand.
-We will provide detailed notes on availability, price range, when each book has been published etc. on application to the course.
+Students are also required to purchase some books when studying our certificate course, these are widely available both new and 2nd hand.
+We provide notes on availability, price range, when each book has been published etc. on application to the course.